NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 is employed to co-register the images and correct camera errors.
 The images must be, as mentioned earlier, ordered by Sun azimuth angle.

 It is very important to have interest point matches that tie all images together.
-To make the determination of such matches more successful, the images were first mapprojected at 1 m/pixel to have them in the same perspective.
+To make the determination of such matches more successful, the images were first mapprojected at 1 m/pixel (LRO NAC nominal resolution) to have them in the same perspective.

 The mapprojected images must all be at the same resolution.
 Mapprojection should be without bundle-adjusted cameras (otherwise the results will be incorrect).